 What Kind of Person Is a Male Boxer Best Suited for?

 Large, active, and lively families that can provide hours of play and exercise are most suitable for a male Boxer.
 As long as he won’t come into contact with too many other dogs, his dominating and territorial tendencies shouldn’t get out of control.

 What Kind of Person Is a Female Boxer Best Suited for?

 Females are better for smaller families, singles, or couples that are athletic and want constant companionship.
 But, these people must be compassionate to give her space for mood swings and heat cycles.

-The decision ot have a Boxer shouldn’t be about its gender, although there are some differences.
+The decision to have a Boxer shouldn’t be about its gender, although there are some differences.
 You should base it on how you connect with the dog upon first meeting.

-Remember, a dog’s behavior, affection and temperament comes down to its socialization, training and treatment.
+Remember, a dog’s behavior, affection, and temperament come down to its socialization, training, and treatment.